N.J. Admin. Code § 19:9-2.6

 iii.
 Whether the terms of acquisition of the property included any impediments to its sale, such as easements, licenses to cross, or other encumbrances; and

 iv.
-The property's estimated market value.
+The property's estimated market value;

-5. Surplus real property shall be disposed of only after public advertisement for competitive bids in accordance with (e) below, except for those dispositions set forth in (b)5i through vii below, which shall be exempt from the public bidding requirement:
+5. Surplus real property shall be disposed of only after public advertisement for competitive bids in accordance with (e) below, except for those dispositions set forth at (b)5i through vii below, which shall be exempt from the public bidding requirement:

 ii.
 Disposition of surplus real property, or any interest therein, having a fair market value of $50,000 or less;